-“We’ve done a much better job at communicating with patients and their families, and our medical staff has a better understanding of the importance of immediate disclosure following a patient safety event,” said Stephen Pearlman, MD, quality and safety offer for Women’s and Children’s Service at Christiana Care.
+“We’ve done a much better job at communicating with patients and their families, and our medical staff has a better understanding of the importance of immediate disclosure following a patient safety event,” said Stephen Pearlman, MD, quality and safety offer for Women’s and Children’s Services at Christiana Care.
 “Patients feel positive about this more open approach.”

 To learn more about the CANDOR toolkit, visit AHRQ.gov.